american bath ind logo

 While they may seem stiff and limiting, residential codes are designed to ensure everyone follows best practices when building or renovating their bathrooms.

-Residential Bathroom Code
+Residential Bathroom Code Requirements

 Thinking of remodeling your bathroom?
-Bathroom remodels are usually at the top of the list for most home upgrades.
+Bathroom remodels are often at the top of the list for most home upgrades.
 That’s because, while being one of the least used rooms in terms of hours spent in them, they play a huge role in the way you enjoy your home.

 How to Make a Bathroom ADA-Compliant

 As you remodel your bathroom, you must ensure it’s ADA-compliant.
 This simply means making sure your bathroom follows the building code and is easily accessible to everyone—including people with disabilities.
-To make your bathroom ADA-compliant:

 • Include grab bars.
 These are horizontal handrails that provide support.

 • Introduce accessible toilets.
-The lavatory must be designed and fitted according to toilet code clearance code requirements.
+The lavatory must be designed and fitted according to toilet clearance code requirements.

 • Install a properly sized sink.
 The sink must be positioned in such a way that there’s enough knee clearance to accommodate people with wheelchairs.